 VPNs essentially forward all your network traffic to the network, which is where the benefits – like accessing local network resources remotely and bypassing Internet censorship – all come from.
 Most operating systems have integrated VPN support…”

 As the general online public becomes aware of their lack of privacy, companies will start dogging us to buy their VPN services.

 Be careful.
 My brief research has convinced me that free VPN networks aren’t worth bothering with.

 And, according to researchers, 90% of SSL VPNs are ‘hopelessly insecure’.

-Definately do your research before you buy a VPN service.
-Here’s a handy vpn comparison chart.
+Definitely do your research before you buy into a VPN service.
+Here’s a brief, but handy vpn comparison chart.